 - Protect Your Private Keys:

-- Generate your own private keys on a secure and trusted computer (preferably on the server where they will be deployed).
+- Generate your own private keys on a secure and trusted environment (preferably on the server where they will be deployed or a FIPS or Common Criteria compliant device).
 Never allow a CA (or anyone else) to generate private keys on your behalf.
-A reputable public CA, such as SSL.com, will never offer to generate or handle your private keys.
+A reputable public CA, such as SSL.com, will never offer to generate or handle your private keys unless they are generated in a secure hardware token or HSM and are non-exportable.

 - Only give access to private keys as needed.
-Generate new keys when employees with private-key access leave the company.
+Generate new keys and revoke the old ones when employees with private-key access leave the company.

 - Renew certificates as often as practically possible (at least yearly would be good), preferably using a freshly-generated private key each time.